 He takes pleasure from having been the longest serving parent (thirteen years) on the PTA of his daughters’ school, including five years as its Treasurer and a period as a Parent Governor.
 More importantly, he has two gorgeous daughters, is proud to have celebrated his Silver Wedding Anniversary in 2017, and lives in his adopted county of Kent.

-He is represented by Nelle Andrew of the Rachel Mills Literary (RML) literary agency and his debut novel A Quiet Place To Kill will be published in September 2021 by Amazon imprint Thomas and Mercer.
+He is represented by Nelle Andrew of the Rachel Mills Literary (RML) literary agency and his debut novel A Quiet Place To Kill was published in September 2021 by Amazon imprint Thomas and Mercer.